aleskin/dji_tello_lib/README.md

 You can execute multiple commands in sequence by separating them with semicolons (`;`):

 ```
-> takeoff 2; land
+> takeoff 2; photo; land
 ```

-This will instruct the drone to take off to a height of 2 meters and then land.
+This will instruct the drone to take off to a height of 2 meters, take a photo, and then land.

 ## Technical Details